Gallic Empire: Causes

 The Gallic Empire was symptomatic of the fragmentation of power during the third-century crisis.
 It has also been taken to represent autonomous trends in the western provinces, including proto-feudalistic tendencies among the Gaulish land-owning class whose support has sometimes been thought to have underpinned the strength of the Gallic Empire, and an interplay between the strength of Roman institutions and the growing importance of provincial concerns.

 One of Postumus' primary objectives as emperor was evidently the defense of the Germanic frontier.
 In 261, he repelled mixed groups of Franks and Alamanni to hold the Rhine limes secure (though lands beyond the upper Rhine and Danube had to be abandoned to the barbarians within a couple of years).
-In so doing, Postumus positioned himself avowedly as not only the defender and restorer of Gaul, but also as the upholder of the Roman name.
+In so doing, Postumus positioned himself avowedly as the defender and restorer of Gaul as well as the upholder of the Roman name.

-The usurpation of power over Britain and northern Gaul by Carausius just twenty years later reflects a continuing trend by which local loyalties from the landed aristocracy and deteriorating morale in the legions enabled Carausius to seize power in Britain.
-Similarly with the withdrawal of legions after 408, many Britons desired a localized Roman authority rather than nationalist revolt.
-The desire for Roman order and institutions was entirely compatible with a degree of national or regional separatism.

-List of Gallic Emperors
+Emperors

-The Gallic Emperors are known primarily from the coins they minted.
+The Gallic emperors are known primarily from the coins they minted.
 The political and military history of the Gallic Empire can be sketched through the careers of these emperors.
 Their names are as follows: